harcokuppens/docker-remote-app/README.md

 The end user runs the container first, and then runs a remote desktop client to open the window of the GUI application remotely.

-By containerizing a GUI app in this way we can easily run a GUI application on any OS supporting a RDP client.
+By containerizing a GUI app in this way we can easily run a GUI application on any OS supporting a RDP client and running docker.

 The default GUI application is [firefox](http://mozilla.org/firefox/) which opens youtube playing 'David Bowie - Absolute Beginners'.
 But you can easily adapt it by installing a custom gui app in `bin/guiprogram` by adapting the `Dockerfile`.
 The `resources/bin/` folder contains several examples.
 These alternative examples our also in the Dockerfile but commented out.